ssec/sift/doc/source/configuration-points_styles.rst

-Analogous to the default colormap configuration the style of the markers used to render a dataset can (and - since there are no default definitions in the MTG-SIFT's internal *Guidebook* for this - should) be configured by associating a named points style to the standard name of each points dataset::
+Analogous to the default colormap configuration the style of the markers used to render a dataset can (and - since there are no default definitions in the SIFT's internal *Guidebook* for this - should) be configured by associating a named points style to the standard name of each points dataset::

     default_point_styles: